Back to Dyson Guides

 What Usually Goes Wrong

-• MAC address filtering blocking the purifier on the router
+• MAC address filtering blocking the purifier

-• Dual-band router auto-switching purifier to incompatible 5GHz
+• Dual-band router auto-switching it to 5GHz

 Best Dyson Air Purifier Options